AlphaGenes/AlphaImpute-docs/AlphaImpute.rst

 PhaseOnly
 """""""""

-.. todo:: Think about to delete this option

 Has two options ``Yes`` or ``No``.

 ``Yes`` avoids the program to complete the imputation run and it stops after it has phased the data.